 What is recent in Repo Rate and Bank Rate?

-The Reserve Bank of India (RBI) on 6 June 2019 slashed the repo rate by 25 basis points (bps) after which the repo rate stands at 5.75%.
-The bank rate has also been cut down by the same amount (25 bps) taking the current figure to 6.00%.
-Previously, the central bank had reduced the repo rate in the monetary policy review that happened in February 2019, by 25 bps.
+The Reserve Bank of India (RBI) on 7 August 2019 slashed the repo rate by 35 basis points (bps) after which the repo rate stands at 5.40%.
+The bank rate has also been cut down which takes the current figure to 5.65%.
+Previously, the central bank had reduced the repo rate in the monetary policy review that happened in June 2019, by 25 bps.

 The reduction in the repo and the bank rate could mean a reduction in the EMIs (equated monthly instalments) for borrowers if the rate cuts are passed on by the banks.
 Borrowers are likely to enjoy lower interest rates if banks reduce their lending rates which they can do only after evaluating their operating costs, cost of deposits, etc.